-- are a current Subclass 457 visa holder who was not required to provide evidence of English language proficiency at the time of grant of their Subclass 457 visa; and - provides evidence as prescribed in the Migration Regulations for meeting functional English.
+- are a current Subclass 457 visa holder who was not required to provide evidence of English language are a current Subclass 457 visa holder who was not required to provide evidence of English language proficiency at the time of grant of their Subclass 457 visa; and provides evidence as prescribed in the Migration Regulations for meeting functional English.

-The Sponsor may only nominate an Overseas Worker for a Subclass 186 visa who is under 50 years of age at the time of nomination and visa application lodgement.
+Item 3 Age The Sponsor may only nominate an Overseas Worker for a Subclass 186 visa who is under 50 years of age at the time of nomination and visa application lodgement.